 Students who want to drive to school must fill out the appropriate permission form available from the main office.
 Student drivers are required to park in the designated student parking places.
 All state and local traffic laws should be strictly adhered to when driving on or near school property.
 Leaving the school building to obtain items from the car during school hours is not permitted unless permission is given by the office.
-Students will not smoke, vape, consume alcohol or do/possess unlawful drugs/drug paraphernalia or allow any other person to do the same in his/her vehicle on school grounds.
-The school reserves the right to use the police K-9 unit to keep our building and grounds a drug free zone.
-The Principal or his / her representative has authorization to conduct an inspection of student vehicles parked on school grounds during the regular school day with the possible assistance of the police K-9 unit.
-When there is reasonable suspicion that the vehicle contains items that would hinder the health and safety and morale of the student body the inspection would take place.
-Driving to school is a privilege and may be revoked for poor behavior, attendance or academic ineligibility.
+Students will not smoke, vape, consume alcohol, or do/possess unlawful drugs/drug paraphernalia or allow any other person to do the same in their vehicle on school grounds.
+The District reserves the right to use the police K-9 unit to keep the building and school grounds a drug-free zone.
+The Principal or their representative has the authority to conduct an inspection of student vehicles parked on school grounds during the regular school day with the possible assistance of the police K-9 unit.
+Driving to school is a privilege and may be revoked for poor behavior, attendance, or academic ineligibility.
 Driving infractions will be subject to disciplinary action.